 Procedure

 Upon consent to participate in the experiment, participants were given a typing test by using a free typing test website (TypingMaster, 2013).
 Each participant typed Aesop’s Fables for one minute before the website would reveal their typing speed and accuracy rate, which was recorded by the experimenter.
+Typing speed and accuracy rate are determined by the correct amount of keystrokes from the prompt in the time limit.
 After this test, participants indicated their dominant writing hand.
 Participants were then given 120 of the possible stimuli to rate for pleasantness (60 real words, 60 pseudowords).
 This smaller number of stimuli was used to control fatigue/boredom on participants.
 These stimuli were counterbalanced across participants, and the order of the stimuli was randomized.
 Participants were told to rate each word for how pleasant it seemed using a 9 point Likert type scale (1 - very unpleasant, 4 - neutral, 9 - very pleasant).
 The same self-assessment manikin from Jasmin and Casasanto (2012) was shown to participants at the top of the computer screen to indicate the points on the Likert scale.
 The words appeared in the middle of the screen in 18 point Arial font.
 Participants then typed the number of their rating on the computer keyboard.
 Once they rated all stimuli, participants were debriefed and allowed to leave.

 Results